Alan Hodge

 Alan Hodge (16 October 1915 – 25 May 1979) was an English historian and journalist.
-He was a member of the circle of writers and artists that centred on Laura Riding and Robert Graves in the late 1930s, and later collaborated with Graves on The Long Week-End, a social history of Britain between the wars, and The Reader Over Your Shoulder, a guide to writing English prose.
+He was a member of the circle of writers and artists that centred on Laura Riding and Robert Graves in the late 1930s, and later collaborated with Graves on The Long Week-End, a social history of Britain in the interwar period, and The Reader Over Your Shoulder, a guide to writing English prose.
 After the Second World War he worked as the general editor of Hamish Hamilton's Novel Library, as an editorial assistant on Winston Churchill's History of the English-Speaking Peoples, and as a founding co-editor (with Peter Quennell) of the successful magazine History Today.

 Parentage and education

 Alan Hodge was born on 16 October 1915 in Scarborough, Yorkshire; his father was T. S. Hodge, a Cunard Line captain and officer in the Royal Naval Reserve.
-He grew up in Liverpool and attended Liverpool Collegiate School before going up to Oriel College, Oxford where he read history.
+He grew up in Liverpool and attended Liverpool Collegiate School before going up to Oriel College, Oxford, where he read history.
 In his spare time he wrote poetry and, with Kenneth Allott, co-edited the Oxford University English Club's magazine, Programme.

 The Riding-Graves circle

 In 1935 Hodge, then in his second year at Oriel, wrote a review of the first volume of Epilogue, an irregular critical journal, which led to a correspondence with its editor, the American poet Laura Riding.
 Riding invited Hodge to visit her at the house in Majorca she shared with Robert Graves, and Hodge duly turned up in time for Christmas.
 He made an excellent impression; Graves noted in his diary, "Hodge very decent & sensible", and described him as "young, blonde good head".
 Another description of his appearance a year or so later described him as "a small blond boy with a cherubic soprano's face, an incongruously deep and hollow voice, and a deliberate, sententious manner; he seemed about sixteen".
 Hodge went home in early January 1936, but returned the following July to spend the summer holidays there.
 He was kept busy helping with a planned series of schoolbooks, contributing to Epilogue, and writing poems.
-During July the Spanish Civil War broke out, and on 2 August, acting on official advice, the entire household left Majorca aboard a British destroyer.
+During July, the Spanish Civil War broke out, and on 2 August, acting on official advice, the entire household left Majorca aboard a British destroyer.